SuperHouse/OpenKayo/README.md

 # OpenKayo Kayo-A4 GCode Adapter

-Connects to the serial interface of a Kayo-A4 pick-and-place machine, and provides a USB interface with a GCode interpreter that translates messages into the format necessary for the factory Kayo firmware.
+Connects to the serial interface of a Kayo-A4 pick-and-place machine, and provides a USB interface with an onboard GCode interpreter that translates messages into the format necessary for the Kayo's motion controller.

 This allows Kayo machines to be controlled using [OpenPnP](https://openpnp.org/).

 ![Kayo A4](Images/Kayo-A4.jpg "Kayo A4")